-With record breaking inflation levels and costs of living skyrocketing in 2022, it’s safe to assume that you’re probably looking for ways to save some extra pennies wherever you can – and cancelling any subscriptions you don’t use could be a good place to start.
+With record breaking inflation levels and costs of living skyrocketing, it’s safe to assume that you’re probably looking for ways to save some extra pennies wherever you can – and cancelling any subscriptions you don’t use could be a good place to start.

 So, how much is the average person paying on subscriptions and how much could they save by getting rid of any they don’t use or have forgotten about?
 Here’s what our research found.